RT-SHAHROKHI/Eye-Gaze-Direction-Tracking-Using-Image-Processing-in-Python/README.md

-Python code for eye and gaze tracking
+University final project: Python code for eye and gaze tracking

 How to use :
 Make sure that your eye is visible on the screen when you run the code to see proper output.